sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/index.md

 If a person viewing the campaign lacks read access to a repository in the campaign, they can only see [limited information about the changes to that repository](managing_access.md#repository-permissions-for-campaigns) (and not the repository name, file paths, or diff).

 You can update a campaign's changes at any time, even after you've published changesets.
-For more information, see "[Updating a campaign](#updating-a-campaign)".
+For more information, see [Updating a campaign](#updating-a-campaign).

 ## Publishing changesets to the code host